solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 ```

 You should see the whole process of creating a closable mint, minting a token,
-trying to close, burning the token, and finally closing the account.
+attempting to close it, burning the token, and finally closing the account.

 That's it!
 We have successfully created a mint with close authority.
 If you get
 stuck at any point, you can find working code in the `solution` branch of